+I am a storyteller.
 I feel most at home within the creative process, whether it’s organizing a shoot, collaborating with writers, or perfecting the final edit.
-I truly wanted to become a filmmaker after reading an interview in Rolling Stone w/ Martin Scorsese.
-It’s so clear in my mind because it hit me personally.
-He was talking about the moviegoer of today.
+I wanted to become a filmmaker after reading an interview in Rolling Stone w/ Martin Scorsese.
+It’s so clear in my mind because it hit me personally, he was talking about the moviegoer of today.
 He said, a couple used to come out of a movie theater enthralled, talking about the plot and the questions it brought up.
 Nowadays, all they talk about is where to go eat afterwards.

-Currently, I produce, shoot and cut rad videos for TechCrunch TV.
-I used to freelance all over NYC as an Editor (Edit Bay or in the Field), MoGFX Designer, & Video Tech.
-I served as the East Coast Editor for Film Slate Magazine during it’s initial run.
+Currently, I produce, shoot and cut rad videos freelance.
+I used to do that for TechCrunch TV.
+And I served as the East Coast Editor for Film Slate Magazine during it’s initial run.

-I live in Montclair, NJ.
+I live in Montclair, NJ with my wife Rashmi.
 I’m an avid collector of vinyl records, thoroughly root for Cleveland sports teams, enjoy a good Pale Ale or Porter from Great Lakes, Brooklyn Brewery, Dog Fish Head, and Stone Brewing Co., and paint or draw in my spare time.